Great Expectations (1998 film): Soundtrack

 On January 6, 1998, Atlantic Records released an official soundtrack album.
 The song "Siren" was written for this film by Tori Amos.
 The soundtrack also includes songs by popular artists such as Pulp, Scott Weiland, Iggy Pop, Chris Cornell and The Verve Pipe.
 Duncan Sheik's contribution, the song "Wishful Thinking", was released as a single from the soundtrack, and Poe's "Today" was released as a promo.
 The film's score was written by Scottish composer Patrick Doyle, a veteran of many literary adaptations and frequent collaborator of Kenneth Branagh, and featured classical guitarist John Williams.

 Several variations of the song "Bésame Mucho" are heard throughout the film.
-The primary recording and the version released on the soundtrack, however, is performed by Cesaria Evora.
+The primary recording and the version released on the soundtrack, however, is performed by Cesária Évora.

 The soundtrack also features the breakthrough single "Life in Mono", which became a hit, charting on the Billboard Hot 100.
 The song "Breakable" by Fisher (consisting of television composer Ron Wasserman and his wife Kathy Fisher) was popular on internet file sharing sites, which helped the duo get signed to Interscope Records in 2000.

 The score track "Kissing in the Rain" was interpolated in the song "RoboCop" on Kanye West's 2008 album 808s & Heartbreak.